-Previously, Duval was at Buffalo from 2010 to 2013, serving as the Bulls’ director of sports performance where he worked with All-American Khalil Mack, the fifth overall pick in the 2014 NFL Draft.
+Duval was the director of sports performance at Buffalo from 2010 to 2013, where he worked with All-American Khalil Mack, the fifth overall pick in the 2014 NFL Draft.
 In 2009, he was the director of athletics performance at Creighton.
-The first 15 years of Duval’s strength and conditioning experience was spent at Nebraska or in private business, where he founded the XPlosive Edge Performance Center in Nebraska and later co-owned and managed The Performance and Wellness Institute in Colorado.
+The first 15 years of Duval’s strength and conditioning career were spent at Nebraska or in private business, where he founded the XPlosive Edge Performance Center in Nebraska and later co-owned and managed The Performance and Wellness Institute in Colorado.

 Duval spent a total of 10 seasons with Husker Power, including his first nine years in the profession.
 After working in private business from 2003 to 2007, Duval returned to Nebraska as a strength coach in 2008.
 Previously, Duval served as an assistant football strength coach with the Huskers from 1997 to 2002.
 He was a graduate assistant with Husker Power in 1995 and 1996 and served as a student assistant in 1994.
 Nebraska won three national championships with Duval on the strength staff, and he was a member of the staff for three seasons when Frost was a Husker.